-But, slaughtered by bullets of lies they were, Murdered for governments' gain, Death stole their future that won't come back After the rain.
+But, slaughtered by bullets of lies they were, Murdered for governments' gain, Death stole their future that never comes back After the rain.

-Many's the heart that's breaking now, Millions who share our pain, Praying for children's return someday, After the rain.
+Many's the heart that's breaking now, Millions who share our pain, Praying for soldiers' safe return After the rain.